omkarcloud/botasaurus/README.md

   </a>
 </p>

+## Thanks

+- Kudos to the Apify Team for creating `proxy-chain` library.
+The implementation of SSL-based Proxy Authentication wouldn't be possible without their groundbreaking work on `proxy-chain`.
+- A special thanks to the Selenium team for creating Selenium, an invaluable tool in our toolkit.
+- Thanks to the creators of the cloudscraper library, which serves as the backbone behind our request Module.
+- Finally, a big thank you to you for choosing Botasaurus.

 ## Love It?
 [Star It! ⭐](https://github.com/omkarcloud/botasaurus)

 Become one of our amazing stargazers by giving us a star ⭐ on GitHub!